silasb/zanzibar-experiments/README.md

 ruby main.rb
 ```

-Use `--report` flag to include a CSV report at the end of the run
+Use `--report` flag to include a CSV report at the end of the run:
 ![image](https://user-images.githubusercontent.com/40670/200466330-46336fd4-af3e-40b2-8147-dfb614f8dfa0.png)

 Related projects/services

-* [Zanzibar PG](https://github.com/josephglanville/zanzibar-pg) This is a proof of concept implementation of the Zanzibar ACL language in pure PL/pgSQL.
+* [Zanzibar PG](https://github.com/josephglanville/zanzibar-pg) proof of concept implementation of the Zanzibar ACL language in pure PL/pgSQL